-In 2015, the RIPE NCC will continue to focus on maintaining the accuracy of the data in the RIPE Registry.
-The data in this registry is comprised of RIPE Database data and registration information held by the RIPE NCC, and it is therefore critical for the operations of our members and the wider Internet community.
+In 2016, the RIPE Registry and the accuracy of the data it contains will remain at the forefront of the RIPE NCC's focus and strategy.
+The data in this registry is comprised of RIPE Database data and registration information held by the RIPE NCC, and it is critical for the operations of our members and the wider Internet community.
+Indeed, all the RIPE NCC's focus points contribute in their own way to ensuring the accuracy and robustness of the RIPE Registry.